Correspondence

 I keep my working life quiet on purpose.
 A few honest words about what that means.

 I am grateful when readers write to me, and I am often slow to answer.
 Part of this is the pace of the work; part of it is a small conviction that a notebook like this one is better if its author is a little harder to reach.
+The poyraz is a good excuse only about a fifth of the time.
+The rest is character.

 Translation and commissioned work